 3. Identify the right abrasive components

 The diamond cup wheel has two significant parts.
-These include the abrasive grains that cut and the bond which hold the grain together and provide support during cutting operations.
-The combination of the grain, bond, and the spacing between the wheel form the structure.
-You must consider the percentage as well.
-The specific abrasive that a wheel uses mostly depends on its interaction with the work material.
+These include the abrasive grains that cut and the bond which holds the grain together and provide support during cutting operations.
+The combination of the grain, bond, and spacing between the wheel form the structure.
+It would be best if you considered the percentage as well.
+A wheel’s specific abrasive mostly depends on its interaction with the work material.

-A perfect abrasive can often self maintains itself through automatically sharpening that keeps the dullness minimal during use.
-The abrasive fracture works by establishing new cutting points when dulling set in.
-However, there is a unique feature for each abrasive type in terms of strength, hardness, resistance to impact, and fracture toughness.
+A perfect abrasive can often self maintains itself through automatic sharpening that minimizes the dullness during use.
+The abrasive fracture works by establishing new cutting points when dulling sets in.
+However, each abrasive type has a unique feature in terms of strength, hardness, resistance to impact, and fracture toughness.

 Figure 4: Diamond abrasive wheel